-Whilst the modroc is still wet, pierce four cocktail sticks, evenly spaced, through the bottom left lip of the inner void.
+While the Modroc is still wet, push four cocktail sticks, evenly spaced, through the bottom left lip of the inner void.

-Tape three cocktail sticks together and pierce those through the top right lip of the inner void, as shown below.
+Now tape three cocktail sticks together and push those through the top right lip of the inner void, as shown below.

-Once both elements are dry, glue them together and allow it to dry.
-You could use PVA glue for this, or a heated glue gun.
+Once both elements are dry, glue them together.
+You can use PVA glue for this, or a heated glue gun.

 Before removing the cocktail sticks, paint a base layer of colour on the two elements of the sculpture.
-We have opted for the pink and cream hues present in the Barbara Hepworth example at the start of the project.
+We have opted for the pink and cream hues of the Barbara Hepworth example at the start of the project.

 Once the paint is dry, remove the cocktail sticks to leave five holes through the sculpture.